Visit Shrewsbury Flaxmill Maltings and discover the building that changed skylines across the world forever.

 - Explore the world’s first multi-storey iron-framed building.

-Please note guided tours can be booked separately or in addition to your general admission ticket.
-To book the behind-the-scenes tour only, please click here.
-To book the Jubliee Tower tour only, please click here.
+Guided tours can be booked separately or in addition to your general admission ticket.